Lachowiec-Lab/Genetic-Architecture-of-Rhizosphere-Recruitment/README.md

-# Uncovering genetic linkages in the rhizosphere contributing to adaptation
+# Code and datasets supporting "Conditional genetic architecture of bacterial and fungal rhizosphere recruitment for crop performance"

 ## Preparing phyloseq objects
 Microbial abundance based on 16S and ITS amplicon sequencing was processed to create phyloseq objects in the phyloseq folder.